FCCC Staff

 President & CEO

-Donna GuzzoDonna Guzzo an extremely well-connected leader in the Jacksonville, FL and surrounding areas has recruited substantial support for the Cultural Center.
+Donna GuzzoDonna Guzzo an extremely well-connected leader in Jacksonville, FL and surrounding areas and has recruited substantial support for the Cultural Center.
 She is an accomplished businesswoman and has demonstrated her passion for the Cultural Center's mission as the leading provider of arts programs for St. Johns County.

 Guzzo was recently recognized at the Association of Fundraising Professionals annual luncheon in Jacksonville and was the recipient of the 2021 Dr. Gail Pflaster ROWITA (Recognizing Outstanding Women in the Arts) Award.
 She has experience sitting on national boards for the American Cancer Society, United Way, the Arts and World Languages, to name a few.